top of page

 1) Start moving your body:

 Park that car a good distance away and walk to your destination.
 Get up and get active by walking to work, college or school.
 My son always said ‘Mom, we are not made of sugar so let’s go splash in puddles’.
-Stop using the weather as an excuse to drive and ware suitable clothing; as the saying goes in Ireland, "there is no such thing as bad weather, only bad clothes".
+Stop using the weather as an excuse to drive and wear suitable clothing; as the saying goes in Ireland, "There is no such thing as bad weather, only bad clothes".
 Get walking daily or running, cycling, swimming, or join a keep fit class such as yoga.
-I was nearly in a wheelchair September 2009 from Fibromyalgia and I just walked a few extra steps daily until I out walked my trainer.
-If getting active seems impossible just ask me for a personal one to one session and let’s get you moving.
+I was nearly in a wheelchair in September 2009 from a condition called Fibromyalgia and I just walked a few extra painful steps daily until I outwalked my trainer.
+If getting active seems impossible just ask me for a personal one-to-one session and let’s get you moving.

-2) Include rest and recuperation to your daily agenda:
+2) Include rest and recuperation in your daily agenda:

 The most important health benefit is sleep.
 Sleep deprivation has been linked to an increased risk of heart problems.
-Every adult needs eight hours sleep in each 24-hour period to regenerate their body.
+Every adult needs eight hours of sleep in every 24 hours to regenerate their body.
 I understand you feel great after less sleep but has your body recovered enough to achieve a lifetime of healthy cellular regeneration?
 If getting 8 hours sleep at night seems impossible try starting tonight by going to bed only 10 minutes early.
-If you keep heading to bed a few minutes earlier than the night before you will find your getting 8 comfortable hours sleep a night and a very healthy mind and body.
+If you keep heading to bed a few minutes earlier than the night before you will find you are getting 8 comfortable hours of sleep a night and a very healthy mind and body.

 3) Eat for energy and vitality:

 Junk the junk food.
-Our lifestyles are hectic these days and we are often tempted to rely on fast food, which is mostly unhealthy, nutrient dense and fattening food.
+Our lifestyles are hectic these days and we are often tempted to rely on fast food, which is mostly unhealthy, nutrient-dense and fattening.
 Fast food can be empty calories and laden with bad fats that can be very difficult to burn off.
-If unhealthy eating patterns are a part of your diet and you are unable to make changes, then you must understand the benefits of supplementation.
+If unhealthy eating patterns are a part of your diet and you are unable to make changes, then learn the benefits of supplementation.
 If you’re not meeting your daily nutrient requirements through nutritious food intake, supplements can fill in the gaps in your diet, helping you meet your daily essential nutritional requirements.

 Try eating more healthy protein (lean meats, non-farmed fish, almond nuts, and organic eggs) to build lean muscle mass and reduce the percentage of unhealthy fats in your body.
 Plus, an increase in protein will aid sleep, body regeneration at night and overall vitality.
-Eat small quantities of complex carbohydrates 3 times daily for energy and vitality; unless you are doing no exercise at all, and an overload of carbohydrates will just turn to fats in your body.
+Eat small quantities of complex carbohydrates 3 times daily for energy and vitality; if you are doing no exercise at all stick with vegetables, as an overload of carbohydrates will just turn to fats in your body.

-Adequate raw fruits and vegetables are a great sources of fibre and essential micro and phyto nutrients for healthy body cells.
+Adequate raw fruits and vegetables are great sources of fibre and essential micro and phytonutrients for healthy body cells.
 They make a great snack twice a day to balance metabolism and sugar levels.
-Due to over farming and chemicals, it is advisable to reach for organic where possible.
-Although organic produce can also be lacking nutrients due to being picked unripe and ripened using unnatural methods.
+Due to over-farming and chemicals, it is advisable to reach for organic where possible.
+Organic produce can also lack nutrients due to being picked unripe and ripened using unnatural methods.
 Therefore, at least 7-10 organic fruits and vegetables are needed daily.
-Vegetables added to dinner preparation should only be lightly cooked and this is also true for garlic, a great heart healthy additive to any meal.
+Vegetables added to dinner preparation should only be lightly cooked and this is also true for garlic, a great heart-healthy additive to any meal.

 Healthy fatty acids like Omega-3 are essential for a healthy heart.
-Fish is a great natural source of Omega- 3; however, take care as we don’t want more fats and chemicals in the diet (such as fatty and antibiotic laden farmed salmon or sea bass).
-Take care supplementing with fish oils as many are simply chemical fat with no benefits to your health; in fact, these fish oils may cause prostate and other cancer due to the chemicals they carry in their fat.
+Fish is a great natural source of Omega- 3; however, take care as we don’t want more fats and chemicals in the diet (such as fatty and antibiotic-laden farmed salmon or sea bass).
+Take care supplementing with fish oils as many are simply chemical fat with no benefits to your health; in fact, poor quality fish oils may cause prostate and other cancer.
 Try to totally avoid the ‘bad fats’ such as hydrogenated and trans-fats as they cause hardening of the fats inside the arteries, and we already know what happens to blocked arteries.

 4) Water is the source of life:

 An essential addition to your daily nutrition plan is fresh unboiled water.
 How much water?
-There are lots of equations to calculate your exact needs; keeping it simple is easier so at least 2.5 litres and 3 litres is a good reaching point.
-Water should be sipped and not gulped so the body is not working hard to process the excess liquid through the urinary system; this causes good nutrients to get washed out of the body before being absorbed into the blood stream.
-Taking in only mouthfuls of water at a time will help with regular and healthy bowel movements also.
+There are lots of equations to calculate your exact needs; keeping it simple is easier, so drinking at least 2.5 litres and 3 litres is a good reaching point.
+Water should be sipped and not gulped so the body is not working hard to process the excess liquid through the urinary system; this causes good nutrients to get washed out of the body before being absorbed into the bloodstream.
+Taking in only mouthfuls of water at a time will also help with regular and healthy bowel movements.

 5) Eat five to six times a day:

 Eating three regular meals and two to three healthy snacks is essential for a healthy heart and vitalised body.
-Do not skip meals or your body will enter starvation mode and withhold fat to store in the body to slow release as energy incase you do not eat again.
+Do not skip meals or your body will enter starvation mode and begin storing fat in the body to slowly release as energy in case you do not eat again.

 6) Avoid eating within a few hours of going to bed: